jonnypage/freedom-fighters-boss-shield/README.md

 *This project was created 100% by a Claude AI agent*

 This project implements a two-button control system using two Raspberry Pis to control a WLED light controller.
-When both buttons (Enter keys on Logitech K400 Plus keyboards) are pressed simultaneously, it triggers a shield-breaking effect with various visual stages.
+When both buttons (Enter keys on any USB keyboards) are pressed simultaneously, it triggers a shield-breaking effect with various visual stages.

 ## Features